Chiamakacm/Data-Science-Nano-Degree-Project-2-/README.md

 Loads the messages and categories datasets
 Merges the two datasets
 Cleans the data
-Stores it in a SQLite database" (copied from Udacity course)
+Stores it in a SQLite database" (as stated in the Udacity course)

 # 2 ML Pipeline